WSTG

 WSTG (95.9 FM.
 "Star FM") is a hot adult contemporary formatted broadcast radio station licensed to Princeton, West Virginia, serving Mercer County in West Virginia and Bland County in Virginia.
 WSTG is owned and operated by Princeton Broadcasting, Inc.

+Up until 1999 it operated as 95.9 WAEY and was a country station.
+It broadcast NASCAR Cup Series, Xfinity Series and Craftsman Truck Series races through MRN Radio until some time after the format change.

+WHAJ (Kicks County) then started carrying NASCAR programming.